Escape artists: East rallies for win

 But it ended back with Sims, who was fouled as he put up a shot with .2 left.

-After he made the first shot, the Panthers called time.
+After he made the first attempt, the Panthers called time.
 He returned to make the tieing shot and send the game to overtime.

 “We just had to strap it on on defense and make some shots,” Sims said.